spinscale/kibana2json/README.md

 echo '{ "foo" : """what"ever""" }' | ./kibana2json | jq ".foo"
 ```

+**Note**: If you just call `kibana2json` it will try to read from stdin and just hang, as nothing is read.
+You can exit by hitting `ctrl+c`.
+Happy to receive PRs to improve this behaviour.

 ## Development

 Most likely you found a bug in this pretty raw tool.